Resource Type

 For more information on costs, see Planning costs.

-Overallocated resources
+Overallocated Resources

 If a task has overallocated resources assigned, Ingantt shows a special icon for it in the list of tasks.

-Also, Ingantt counts such tasks and resources and shows the numbers in the navigation drawer.
+Additionally, Ingantt counts such tasks and resources and shows the numbers in the navigation drawer.

 Resource Usage